 "Be unique, Make yourself a limited edition."

 My name is Vincent Vangoidsenhoven.
-I'm 20 years old and I live in Belgium.
-I study Cloud & Cyber security at Thomas More Geel and I have a holidayjob at VanRoey.be as Service Engineer.
-I am very interested in IT and electronics and I am also very fascinated by photography, especially nightphotography, timelapse, Urbex and recently also aerial photography.
-I am a frequent long-distance runner and I do a lot of experiments with electronics and hardware in my spare-time .
-I recently also built my own DIY drone.
+I'm 21 years old and I live in Belgium.
+I study Cloud & Cyber security at Thomas More Geel.
+I am very interested in IT and electronics.
+I am also very fascinated by photography, especially nightphotography, timelapse and urbex.
+Since a year ago my new passion is RC quadcopter and planes.
+I currently have 2 quadcopters which i built myself.

 Check out my Instructables and 500px profiles.